 - A Safeguarding Working Group that meets regularly, ensuring any safeguarding incidents have been dealt with adequately and checking we are up-to-date with policy policy updates.

-– An update to date physical Key Contact card, for all staff and freelance associates which contains contact details for the safeguarding team and links to the safeguarding page on our website.
+- An up to date physical Key Contact card, for all staff and freelance associates which contains contact details for the safeguarding team and links to the safeguarding pages on our website.

 Disclosure and Barring Service Checks (DBS)

-All employees, contracted freelancers and volunteers working for Blue Cabin will be required to have an enhanced DBS check.
+All employees, contracted freelancers and volunteers working for Blue Cabin will be required to have an appropriate level DBS check.
 Full details on this can be found in our DBS Policy.

-All offers of employment will be subject to the obtaining of two satisfactory references, one of which must be from the most recent employer.
+All offers of employment, freelance and voluntary work will be subject to the obtaining of two satisfactory references, one of which must be from the most recent employer.

 2. Protection techniques